 This video is an excerpt from the "Widowmaker" documentary below.
-Your Coronary Artery Calcification score is the best way to determine a persons risk of having a heart attack.
+Your CAC (Coronary Artery Calcification) score is the best way to determine your risk of having a heart attack.

-This is a documentary on on heart attacks.
+This is a documentary that discusses heart attacks.
 It has the tag line "watch this film ... it could save your life".
 Highly recommended.

-This video goes into more detail on the mouse that was developed so as to test the Vitamin C / LPa theory of heart disease.
-Hopefully others use these mice for further research to test this hypothesis.
+This video goes into more detail on the mouse that was developed in order to test the Vitamin C / LPa theory of heart disease.
+Hopefully others use these mice for further research into this hypothesis.